Incomplete transport policies, payment for risky births in U.S.

 “It’s a big player in this process,” she said by email.
 “If there’s not money for that, the hospital may not be able to do it, so it’s the parents’ responsibility.”

-Dr. Raye-Ann deRegnier, a neonatologist at Ann & Robert H. Lurie Children’s Hospital of Chicago, said the study was the first to evaluate the transport policies of the states and territories for high-risk mothers and babies.
+Dr. Raye-Ann deRegnier, a pediatric nephrologist at Ann & Robert H. Lurie Children’s Hospital of Chicago, said the study was the first to evaluate the transport policies of the states and territories for high-risk mothers and babies.

 “Transport . . . is an essential component of regionalized perinatal care and an important public health consideration for maternal child health,” deRegnier told Reuters Health by email.
 “Physicians and families may be under pressure to care for pregnant women at inappropriate levels of care if transport services are not readily available or reimbursement.”